I Have Questions!

 So you haven’t bitten the bullet yet, but you’re curious about the AltMill?

-We got you – check out our FAQ below for prospective customers, addressing questions such as backward compatibility to the LongMill, spindle sourcing, work area dimensions, and add-ons.
+We got you – check out our FAQ below for prospective customers, addressing questions such as spindle sourcing, work area dimensions, and add-ons.

-Please check your breaker ratings and wiring to see if your home or shop is compatible with these loads.
-We recommend allocating two 15A circuits, one for the spindle and dust collection system, the other for the controller and computer.
+We recommend allocating two 15A 110V/120V circuits — one for the spindle and dust collection system, the other for the machine and a computer.

 I would like to source my own spindle, what should I be aware of?